1862–63 United States Senate elections: Rhode Island (special)

 Simmons resigned from the Senate on August 15, 1862, less than a year before the end of his term.

 The General Assembly met in joint session on September 5, 1862, to hold a special election for the unexpired term.
 The Democratic and Constitutional Union candidate Samuel G. Arnold defeated Nathan F. Dixon on the first ballot.

 Tennessee

-Incumbent Democrat Andrew Johnson resigned on March 4, 1862, following his appointment as military governor of Tennessee.
+Incumbent Democrat Andrew Johnson resigned on March 4, 1862, following his appointment as the military governor of Tennessee.
 The Tennessee General Assembly did not hold an election for the next term, and the seat remained vacant until 1866.

 Texas

 Incumbent Democrat Louis T. Wigfall was expelled from the Senate on July 11, 1861.
 The Texas Legislature did not hold an election for the next term, and the seat remained vacant until 1870.

 Vermont

 Two-term Republican Solomon Foot was re-elected in 1856.

 The Senate and the House of Representatives met separately on October 14, 1862, to hold an election for the next term.
 Foot defeated Daniel Kellogg on the first ballot.